 Late morning you will take scenic back country roads to the historic city of Ivano-Frankivsk, stopping for lunch at Urban 100 Cafe, a community owned cafe where profits are used for social projects such as city parks and cycle-ways as part of a ‘warm city’ initiative.

 Continue on towards the Carpathian Mountains.
 Considered to be the Green Pearl of Ukraine, it is rural Ukraine at its best, with tiered wooden churches dotting the hills and horse-drawn carts clip-clop along potholed roads.
-Arrive at the village of Kosmach, where you will meet your host family at your homestay.
+Arrive at the village of Kosmach.
+Spend the afternoon walking around the village.
 (B,D)

 Spend your day exploring the charming town of Chernivtsi, considered one of Ukraine’s most important educational and architectural sites.
 Discover beautiful parks and squares and enjoy its cultural heritage as you are surrounded by Habsburg empire architecture, there is no guessing why this city is known as ‘Little Vienna’.